eatyourpeas/checktick/docs/api.md

   - Retrieve/Update/Delete: allowed for surveys in their organization(s)
 - Org CREATOR/VIEWER
   - List: sees only own surveys
-  - Retrieve: allowed for surveys they’re a member of
+  - Retrieve: allowed for surveys they're a member of
   - Update/Delete: only creators can update; viewers are read-only
   - Publish GET: allowed for creators and viewers (view permission)
   - Publish PUT: allowed for creators (and owner/org ADMIN)